aaeabdo/SLO-Burn-Lab-Operational-Excellence-Game/README.md

 * **Visualize logs & signals** (throughput, errors, latency p95, saturation).
 * **Experience alerting** with **Google’s Multi‑Window Multi‑Burn‑Rate (MWMB)** rules and compare to classic threshold alerts.

-> Built for the “Operational Excellence Handbook: Mastering the Pulse of Our Digital World.”
-No data leaves your browser.

 ---

 ## ✨ Why this exists